 - 8 December 1972: The Constitutions (“Our Book of Life”) renewed according to the teachings of Vatican Council II were approved;

 - 6 August 2007: the raising of the Secular Institute of the “Spigolatrici della Chiesa” to one of pontifical right by the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.

-The foundress of the Institute, Pia Tavernelli, was born in Citerna (Perugia), of a family modest in means but rich in moral and religious values.
-It was during this time in her life that she became increasingly aware of her desire to offer her entire life to God who loved her so strongly.
+The foundress of the Institute, Pia Tavernelli, was born in Citerna (Perugia) on August 16, 1906 of a family modest in means but rich in moral and religious values.
+Here she became increasingly aware of her desire to offer her entire life to Jesus who loved her so much.